Shakina Nayfack: Screen

 She plays the role of Ava in the 2019 musical finale of Amazon show Transparent, directed by Joey Soloway.
 Nayfack also served as a writer and producer on the finale.

 She is the voice of Hana in the 2019 English dub of Tokyo Godfathers.

 She played the role of Ellis in NBC's Connecting... in 2020.
 This makes her the first trans person to have a starring role on an American network comedy.

+Stage

+In 2012, Nayfack was named Associate Producer of the Sydelle and Lee Blatt Performing Arts Center at Barrington Stage where she has previously served as an assistant director.